We found 8 providers with an interest in gastrointestinal problems and who accept Humana near Pearland, TX.

-Dr. Farzaneh Banki is a medical specialist in general surgery and thoracic surgery.
-Areas of particular interest for Dr. Banki include heart surgery.
-She honors Aetna EPO, Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and more.
-Dr. Banki attended the University of Montreal Faculty of Medicine and then went on to complete her residency at Los Angeles County+USC Medical Center.
-Dr. Banki (or staff) speaks Spanish, French, and Persian.
+Dr. Farzaneh Banki specializes in general surgery and thoracic surgery.
+She is especially interested in heart surgery.
+Dr. Banki is in-network for several insurance carriers, including Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze.
+She attended the University of Montreal Faculty of Medicine for medical school and subsequently trained at Los Angeles County+USC Medical Center for residency.
+Dr. Banki (or staff) is conversant in Spanish, French, and Persian.
 Dr. Banki is professionally affiliated with Memorial Hermann Southeast Hospital.

 Relevant Interests: , esophageal cancer, achalasia, stomach cancer, acid reflux (GERD)

-All Interests: Achalasia, Stenosis, Scleroderma, Heart Surgery, Trachea Problems, Esophageal Cancer, Lung Cancer, ...
+All Interests: Achalasia, Endoscopic Mucosal Resection, Stenosis, Scleroderma, Acid Reflux, Esophagectomy, ...
 (Read more)